ubbdst/elasticsearch-rdf-river/README.rst

 SPARQL endpoints, TDB store or plain RDF files into Elasticsearch.
 It is provided as a plugin.

-This plugin is the modified version of the EEA RDF River Plugin which is available at https://github.com/eea/eea.elasticsearch.river.rdf.
-The plugin was modified to meet the University of Bergen Library's requirements.
+This plugin is a modified version of the  `EEA RDF River Plugin <https://github.com/eea/eea.elasticsearch.river.rdf>`_.
+The plugin was customized to meet the University of Bergen Library's requirements.

-In this river, many options have been introduced including the support for harvesting data directly from `TDB <https://jena.apache.org/documentation/tdb/>`_ , ability to update only part of the indexed document and more.
+In this river, many options have been introduced including the support for harvesting data directly from `TDB <https://jena.apache.org/documentation/tdb/>`_ , ability to update only part of the indexed document, bug fixes, indexing keywords for auto-suggestion and more.
 Please see the documentation for more details.

 .. contents::